Xeljanz Lawsuit for Cancer & Heart Related Problems

 The Cardiovascular Risk Factor for Rheumatoid Arthritis Patients

 Xeljanz is one of the only medications, along with other disease-modifying antirheumatic drugs (DMARDs), approved for treating RA.

-Rheumatoid arthritis medications, including Xeljanz, can be associated with serious side effects.
-Those risks include anemia and blood disorders, infection, liver problems, and cancer.
+Medications that treat rheumatoid arthritis, including Xeljanz, can be associated with serious side effects.
+These risks include anemia, blood disorders, infection, liver problems, and cancer.

 In addition to the risk of developing blood clots from taking methotrexate, there is a higher risk that patients with RA will develop cardiovascular disease.

 According to one study, these patients have an increased prevalence of hypertension, obesity, impaired glucose tolerance, or diabetes mellitus compared to healthy controls.
 The study also found that RA patients are less likely to engage in physical activity or meet federal guidelines for physical activity.

 The FDA required a few changes to the drug's label information regarding the cardiovascular risks associated with Xeljanz, including heart attack and stroke.
 However, it required company officials to conduct a post-approval study to determine the risk factors associated with cardiovascular events (CVE) and death due to heart failure with Xeljanz.